AustinAres2007/DeveloperJoe/README.md

 ## Setup

 1. ### Run the installation / run script

-    * To start, run the installation / run script, labeled "bot" located in the root of DeveloperJoe.
+    - To start, run the installation / run script, labeled "bot" located in the root of DeveloperJoe.
 It will give you a warning that your API key file (dependencies/api-keys.key) does not exist, this is normal.
 This error will not appear if the key file already exists.

 2. ### Obtain a Discord API Key from [Discord's Developer Website.](https://discord.com/developers/applications)

-    * Go to the "Bot" tab, and click "Reveal Token" Once you have revealed it, you may not reveal it again unless you regenerate it.
+    - Go to the "Bot" tab, and click "Reveal Token" Once you have revealed it, you may not reveal it again unless you regenerate it.
 I would recommend saving it somewhere secure.
 Do **NOT** give it to **ANYONE**.
 It will be detected as leaked if transmitted via Discord.
 You can give the Bot any name you like, the bot has been programmed to dynamically reference itself.

-    * After you have obtained an API Key, load the file `dependencies/api-keys.yaml` and paste it on the line where it says: "discord_api_key: (key)"
+    - After you have obtained an API Key, load the file `dependencies/api-keys.yaml` and paste it on the line where it says: "discord_api_key: (key)"

 3. ### Obtain an OpenAI API Key from [OpenAI's Website](https://platform.openai.com/account)

-    * Navigate to the "API keys" tab and register one.
+    - Navigate to the "API keys" tab and register one.
 And warning for beginnners, using this API costs money, and you will **NEED** to add a payment method if you do not have free credits, and depending on the model and how much you use it, it can get expensive.

-    * After you have obtained an API Key, load the file `dependencies/api-keys.yaml` and paste it on the line where it says: "openai_api_key: (key)"
+    - After you have obtained an API Key, load the file `dependencies/api-keys.yaml` and paste it on the line where it says: "openai_api_key: (key)"

-4. ### Congratulations, you have finished the instillation.
+4. ### Congratulations, you have finished the instillation

-    * Read further if you want to setup voice capabilities or instructions on how to run the bot.
+    - Read further if you want to setup voice capabilities or instructions on how to run the bot.

 ## Running DeveloperJoe